open-contracting/deploy/docs/develop/update/python.rst

 This will:

--  Add a configuration file to the ``/etc/uwsgi/apps-available`` directory, using the same name the ``target`` directory
+-  Create a ``/etc/uwsgi/apps-available/{target}.ini`` file
--  Symlink the configuration file from the ``etc/uwsgi/apps-enabled`` directory
+-  Symlink the new file from the ``etc/uwsgi/apps-enabled`` directory
 -  Reload the uWSGI service if the configuration changed

-The example above uses the `django.ini <https://github.com/open-contracting/deploy/blob/master/salt/uwsgi/files/django.ini>`__ configuration file, which:
+The example above uses the `django <https://github.com/open-contracting/deploy/blob/master/salt/uwsgi/files/django.ini>`__ configuration, which:

 -  Sets the uWSGI ``module`` to ``{app}.wsgi:application``
 -  Sets some environment variables, and any ``env`` variables from the service's Pillar file